gensyn-ai/noloco/README.md

 ## Running experiments

 ### Configs
-Prepare yaml configs (examples can be found under configs/no_reduce/C4) by modifying the c4_base.yaml to incorporate correct HuggingFace access token and ensure that you have access (with the token) to download the Llama3 tokenizer.
-Add path into the data loaders that point to the local copy of the raw HuggingFace C4 english partition.
+Prepare the yaml configs (examples can be found under configs/no_reduce/C4) by modifying the c4_base.yaml to incorporate the correct HuggingFace access token and ensure that you have access (with the token) to download the Llama3 tokenizer.
+Add the correct path to the data loaders that point to the local copy of the raw HuggingFace C4 english partition.

 ```commandline
 train_data_loader: